- Choose Your Business Structure

 Canada's Legal Perspective

-First, registration is not the same as incorporating.
+First, registration is not the same as the incorporation process.

-It’s not going to be of much use when it comes to avoiding Canadian taxes, and as a result, it’s not particularly regulated.
+It's not particularly regulated and will not be of much use when it comes to avoiding Canadian taxes.

 Canada has very strict rules that penalize you for doing this.